What is the Fatigue Damage Spectrum (FDS)?

 Non-Gaussian Waveforms

-As the FDS is based on the rain flow analysis and cycle counting of time-domain waveforms, every peak to valley stress cycle is accounted for.
-Therefore, any non-Gaussian features of the time waveforms are also accounted for.
+As the FDS applies rain flow analysis and cycle counting to time-waveform data, it accounts for every peak-to-valley stress cycle.
+Therefore, it accounts for any non-Gaussian features of the waveforms.

-Other methods use a frequency domain conversion to move the time data into the frequency domain before performing the damage calculation.
-This process assumes the data are Gaussian and often results in an under test.
+Other fatigue estimation methods use a frequency domain conversion before performing the damage calculation.
+This process assumes the data are Gaussian and often results in under-testing.